 7. You’ve Got Mail (1998)

 The spirit of fall and the comfort of a good meal are two things Nora Ephron movies are famous for.
-That makes her 1998 rom-com You’ve Got Mail the perfect film to watch around the third Thursday in November.
+That makes her 1998 rom-com You’ve Got Mail the perfect film to watch around the fourth Thursday in November.
 One of the best scenes, in which Tom Hanks helps out Meg Ryan in Zabar’s cash-only line, takes place on Thanksgiving and expertly captures the chaos of the holiday.

 8. The Humans (2021)